ferasawadi/jobs-management/README.md

   before digging in with getting our hands dirty let's first take a look of few thing that are required<br/>
     * the system is built on top of Spring boot we need to define `beans` to use them in our controllers.

-    * all of our entity classes must extend the `JobBaseEntity` class to be valid to us in our system
+    * all of our entity classes must extend the [JobBaseEntity](src/main/java/com/payoneer/JobManagement/domain/entities/BaseJobEntity.java) class to be valid to us in our system
-    * our entity repository must extend the `JobBaseRepo` to be valid.
+    * our entity repository must extend the [BaseJobRepo](src/main/java/com/payoneer/JobManagement/domain/repos/BaseJobRepo.java) to be valid.

 * now we are ready let's jump in<br/>
   __we will start by creating an Entity for our Job__

-1. to create a job, create a simple class that extends `JobBaseEntity` like the following
+1. to create a job, create a simple class that extends  [JobBaseEntity](src/main/java/com/payoneer/JobManagement/domain/entities/BaseJobEntity.java) like the following

 ```java